rinusser/CodeSnifferUtils/FEATURES.md

 Class definitions must:

 * immediately follow a docblock, or
-* be preceded by 1-2 empty lines after another class, function or statement, or
+* be preceded by 1-2 empty lines after file docblock, another class, function or statement, or
 * be preceded by 0-2 empty lines after one-line comments or the PHP opening tag `<?php`

-Example:
+Example 1:

     <?php